klopezd/instatrace_guides/deployment_github_guide.md

 ```
 *After this rerun step 8*

-## Deployment Guide from Github into a existing deployment folder
+### Performing a pull request from a release folder cloned previously

 **1. On local repository create a new feature/hotfix/release branch**
 * _on local repositiry root_